an3ki/bitcoin-intro/README.md

 ##### CoinSpot
-0. Singn up to <a href="https://www.coinspot.com.au/" target="_blank">Coin Spot</a>
+0. Signup up to <a href="https://www.coinspot.com.au/" target="_blank">Coin Spot</a>
-1. Make an account & connect a Debit Card.
+1. Make an account & send some money from your Bank Account (Click on Dashboard then all deposit options).
-2. Buy 25 USD of BTC.
+2. Click on Buy/Sell then Buy BTC / Buy 25 AUD of BTC.
+3. Withdraw your BTC click wallets type "BTC" in the search bar then click "Open BTC Wallet"
+4. Click Send Bitcoin
-3. Find the Withdraw Bitcoin button, specify an amount and paste your first bitcoin address from Step 1.
+5. Enter the amount of BTC you wish to send and paste in the wallet address for BTC you have from Step 1 in the Atomic wallet.
-4. Wait for the funds to appear in Atomic wallet.
+6. Wait for the funds to appear in Atomic wallet.

 ##### Amber
 1. Download the Amber App onto your iPhone <a href="https://apps.apple.com/au/app/amber/id1410639317" target="_blank">Amber App download</a>